arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > Council members have arrived on Coruscant by this time and send the consular
 > to help others.

+The Arrival: Travel to Coruscant

+Secret Signals: Attros Finn claims the Noetikons, relics once housed in the Jedi Temple, may contain a cure for Master Yuon Par’s illness.
+The Noetikons were stolen, but Attros has heard a Noetikon is in the possession of a Gand scavenger.
+A Republic security officer, Alec Efran, has the Gand in custody at the barricade in the old Galactic Market.
+Speak to Alec Efran and find out what the Gand knows.

+The Coming Darkness: Attros Finn has contacted you.
+Master Yuon Par’s illness is getting worse, and she has turned violent.
+You must stop Master Yuon from hurting herself or anyone else.
+Return to the Senate tower medical ward and speak to Attros Finn.

+The Flow of Goods: Attros Finn claims the Noetikons, relics once housed in the Jedi Temple, may contain a cure for Master Yuon Par’s illness.
+Attros has discovered that a Noetikon is in the possession of the dangerous Black Sun gang.
+The Black Sun are using the back rooms of the Silent Sun cantina as a secret warehouse.
+A Noetikon was seen in a recent shipment.
+Head to the Silent Sun cantina and investigate.

+Shadows: You are tracking three Noetikons, relics that may have a cure for your sick Master, Yuon Par.
+The first two Noetikons have pieces of the puzzle, but you must find the third.
+Both the Black Sun gangster Curt Willham and the Gand mentioned that a Justicar named Lars Baddeg was involved in trying to hide the Noetikons from you.
+He may have the third Noetikon.
+Attros Finn suggested looking for Lars Baddeg at the Justicars’ base in Justicar territory.

+Ancient Secrets: Master Yuon Par’s time is running out.
+The Masters of the three Noetikons have suggested a cure for Master Yuon’s illness, an ancient shielding technique.
+This technique is recorded in the Jedi Archives in the ruined Jedi Temple.
+Locate the Jedi Archives amongst the ruins of the Jedi Temple.

 ##### 4C.
 Trooper

 > General Garza appears and wants the Trooper to cut off supplies to the Havok
 > defectors.
 Jak Kardan is found and is working with justicars and imps who are
 > established now on Coruscant.
 The Trooper clears the Imps from the Works
 > effectively keeping the planet safe.

+The Coruscant Assignment: Travel to Coruscant

+Destroying The War Droids: General Garza has ordered you to destroy a shipment of war droids that the Havoc Squad traitors purchased from the Migrant Merchants’ Guild, a criminal organization on Coruscant.
+Corporal Garrum, a SpecForce soldier who has been observing the Migrant Merchants’ Guild’s activities, is waiting to rendezvous with you and provide more details.
+Meet with Corporal Garrum on the outskirts of the old Galactic Market district to proceed with your mission.

+The Black Sun's Poison: Your next assignment from General Garza is to destroy a shipment of deadly nerve gas called Trivoris.
+It was purchased by the Havoc Squad traitors from the Black Sun, another underworld group operating on Coruscant.
+Sergeant Jaxo, a fellow SpecForce trooper, will brief you on the details of the mission.
+Rendezvous with Sergeant Jaxo at her undercover assignment apartment in Black Sun territory.

+The Senate Inquiry: A committee of the Galactic Senate is conducting an “informal inquiry” into the defection of your former squad-mates to the Sith Empire.
+General Garza has ordered you to appear at the inquiry, but she would prefer that you avoid confirming any of the Senators’ suspicions.
+Report to the Senate Subcommittee Chambers inside the Senate tower to proceed with the inquiry.

+More Old Friends: General Garza has learned that the former commander of Havoc Squad, Jek Kardan, is working with a group of ex-military vigilantes on Coruscant known as the Justicars.
+Kardan was a mentor to Harron Tavus and the other traitors, and Garza suspects that he is actively assisting them even now.
+She wants Kardan brought in for questioning.
+Travel to Justicar territory, then locate and apprehend Jek Kardan inside the Justicars’ base of operations.

+Assault On The Works: Using the Justicars’ data files, you have determined that Jek Kardan is using a rebuilt communications relay down in the Works level of Coruscant to route communications between the Havoc traitors.
+General Garza has ordered you to destroy the communications relay and attempt to capture Jek Kardan again, though you are authorized to kill him if capture is impossible.
+A fellow SpecForce soldier, Sergeant Mathin, will meet you at the security checkpoint near the elevator to the Works with the explosives you’ll need to destroy the relay.

 ### Offworld Actions